artdvp/vue-axios-ghrepos/README.md

+## Vue Github Repos

+### Tech

+- vuejs
+- bulma
+- axios
+- vue-2-bulma-pagination
+- parcel-bundler
+- GithubAPI

 A Pen created at CodePen.io.
 You can find this one at https://codepen.io/artdvp/pen/oqzjVX.

-- [ ] Component-vue Parcel
-- [ ] Pagination

 Parcel Vue